Boris Vipper: Career

 In 1914 Vipper started teaching at the Moscow City University, where he worked until 1917, and in parallel taught at the Imperial Moscow University between 1915 and 1924.
 At this time, with his father's views on history coming under criticism from the new Soviet authorities, the Vippers moved to newly-independent Latvia to continue their academic career.
 A specialist in European art, Boris Vipper taught history and art theory at the Latvian Academy of Arts, and from 1932 at the University of Latvia, making a substantial contribution to the research on Latvian art.
 Due to a lack of knowledge of Latvian, he taught in Russian until 1929, when he was forbidden to do so by the authorities.
-During this period, in addition to his teaching activity, Vipper defended his doctoral dissertatin in 1927 at the Kaunas University.
+During this period, in addition to his teaching activity, Vipper defended his doctoral dissertation in 1927 at the Kaunas University.

 After the annexation of Latvia by the Soviet Union, Vipper was invited back to Moscow in 1941, where he took up a position as senior researcher at the Institute for Material Culture of the Academy of Sciences of the Soviet Union.
 During World War II he also taught briefly at the Central Asian State University in Tashkent (1942-1943).
 In 1944 he returned to the capital to teach at the Moscow State University, where he taught general art history until 1955, as well as work at the Pushkin Museum and as a senior researcher at the Institute of Art History of the Academy of Sciences of the Soviet Union, holding both positions until his death.